 Contemporary art captures the world of today and sets a lasting impression which influences years to come.
 The art is/was produced in the second half of the 20th century or in the 21st century.

-Vincent Van Gogh, Andy Warhol, and Amedeo Modigliani are just a few of the names we know for their creative contributions to contemporary art.
-As time continues to pass by, who are contemporary artists of today that will leave behind a lasting legacy we will look back on tomorrow?
+As time continues to pass by, who are the contemporary artists of today that will leave behind a lasting legacy we will look back on tomorrow?
 Here you’ll find a curated list of today’s most famous contemporary artists.

 b.1963 in China Famous Contemporary 30.
 Liu Xiaodong16498 Votes

-Liu Xiaodong is one of China’s most recognized Contemporary artist.
+Liu Xiaodong is one of China’s most recognized contemporary artist.
 He left Jincheng to pursue art in Beijing.
-Liu Xiaodong went to the Central Academy of Fine Arts, where he received his BA and MFA.
+Liu went to the Central Academy of Fine Arts, where he received his BA and MFA.
 He stays in Beijing and is currently a professor.
-Liu Xiaodong is a Figurative painter, working on subjects of common people, sex workers and the homeless.
-His contemporary painting draws inspiration from scenes of friends and family however his work often depicts social problems he highlights through his works in places such as Israel-Palestine, Tibet, and rural China.
+Xiaodong is a figurative painter, working on subjects of common people, sex workers and the homeless.
+His contemporary painting draws inspiration from scenes of friends and family however his work often depicts social problems he highlights through his pieces in places such as Israel-Palestine, Tibet, and rural China.
 Liu Xiaodong creates extremely realistic subjects using colors to strengthen emotion.
 The artist has been exhibited internationally and is represented by a number of galleries.

 b.
 1962 in Tokyo Japan Famous Contemporary 29.
 Takashi Murakami16912 Votes